 Introduction

 Historically, workers have joined trade unions in order to obtain some collective power.
 More recently, they have had additional reasons for doing so, for example, to access individual representation at disciplinary and grievance etc hearings and to utilise legal, financial and insurance services.
 The purpose of this article is to explore the possibility of trade unions adopting a more expansive role in a society which has become, at least on paper (Lewis 2008), more favourably disposed towards whistleblowing.
 We define whistleblowing as ‘the disclosure by organisation members (former or current) of illegal, immoral or illegitimate practices under the control of their employers, to persons or organisations that may be able to effect action’ (Near & Miceli 1985: 4).
 There is wide consensus within the whistleblowing literature around this definition which covers both internal and external whistleblowing (Brown et al 2014).
 In the voice literature however, whistleblowing is almost always understood as external voice (Detert & Burris 2007, Pohler & Luchak 2014).
-Within the whistleblowing literature discussions around a more restrictive definition (e.g. Jubb 1999) have been countered by arguing that nearly all external whistleblowing is preceded by internally raising concern about wrongdoing outside of the normal hierarchical line, and that hence internal and external whistleblowing belong to the same process (Miceli et al 2008, Vandekerckhove 2006).
+Within the whistleblowing literature discussions around a more restrictive definition (e.g. Jubb 1999) have been countered by arguing that nearly all external whistleblowing is preceded by internally raising concern about wrongdoing outside of the normal hierarchical line, and thus internal and external whistleblowing belong to the same process (Miceli et al 2008, Vandekerckhove 2006).
 Research has consistently demonstrated that the two main reasons that deter people from reporting perceived wrongdoing are fear of retaliation and a belief that the wrongdoing is unlikely to be rectified (Brown 2008, Miceli et al 2008).
-The voice literature provides for similar explanations, namely that employees are unwilling to speak-up when they believe it is too risky to do so or perceive doing so would be futile (Detert & Edmondson 2011, Morrison 2011).
+The voice literature provides similar explanations, namely that employees are unwilling to speak-up when they believe it is too risky to do so or perceive doing so would be futile (Detert & Edmondson 2011, Morrison 2011).

 Historically whistleblowing research has predominantly focused on psychological and organisational conditions of raising concerns about alleged wrongdoing (Mesmer-Magnus & Viswesvaran 2005, Miceli et al 2008, Vandekerckhove et al 2014).
 Today however, with many countries having whistleblower protection legislation, policy makers increasingly start to look at institutional frameworks for protecting whistleblowers and responding to their concerns.
 This article contributes to the latter focus.
-It explores which roles an existing element of the institutional framework - i.e. trade unions - could take up to improve responsiveness in the whistleblowing process.
+It explores what roles an existing element of the institutional framework - i.e. trade unions - could assume in order to improve responsiveness in the whistleblowing process.
 This process can be analysed from a wide range of perspectives, for example, voice (Hirschman 1970); organisational citizenship (Organ 1988); principled organisational dissent (Miceli et al, 2008) and the risk society (Beck 1992).
 However, we think that the practical impact of power resources and institutional arrangements are particularly relevant here.
 Power resources affect a person’s decision-making possibilities and the impact of the choices they make at the workplace.
 Turning to institutional arrangements, Skivenes and Trygstad (2014) suggest that labour market models with different approaches to worker representation and human resource management create different frameworks for whistleblowing.
 They argue that institutional arrangements, for example collective bargaining and consultation with trade union representatives, can provide counterbalancing mechanisms that reduce the effect of individual power resources.